DeadManPoe/algs/README.md

 # algs
 A simple collection of various algorithms implemented in javascript.
-Note that these implementations may not be optimal
+Note that these implementations may not be optimal.